kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Kaltura-iOS-player-API-Base-Methods.md

 ```

-* Invoke player actions (sendNotification): Enables you to tell the Player to do something, such as play or pause.
+* Invoke player actions (sendNotification): Enables you to tell the Player to perform an action, such as play or pause media.

 ```objective_c